LGBTQ history in Israel: 2010s

 In July 2015, Yishai Schlissel, an Orthodox Jew released from prison after spending 10 years in jail for stabbing participants in a 2005 LGBT pride event in Jerusalem, attacked six marchers with a knife.
 One of the victims, a teenage girl named Shira Banki, died of her wounds.
 A central square in Jerusalem is to be renamed "Tolerance Square" in memory of Banki.
+The incident was widely condemned by Israeli political leaders, including Prime Minister Benjamin Netanyahu.
+On 26 June 2016, Schlissel was sentenced to life imprisonment plus 31 years and ordered to pay NIS 2,064,000 (approximately $650,000) in compensation to victims' families.